2. Health Insurance Cover in France

 2.7.
 Travelling Abroad from France

-If you have relocated permanently to France and travel elsewhere within the EEA, then you will need to ensure you are covered for health during your stay.
+If you have relocated permanently to France and travel elsewhere within the EEA (or Switzerland) you will need to ensure you are covered for unplanned healthcare during your stay outside France.

-For this purpose you will need a European Health Insurance Card, either issued to you by the UK (for British nationals) or French authorities.
+For this purpose, you will need a European Health Insurance Card (EHIC) issued by your home EEA country or French authorities, depending on your circumstances.

-If you are not covered from the UK you need to apply to your local caisse for a Carte Européenne d'Assurance Maladie (CEAM) from your local Caisse Primaire d'Assurance Maladie.
-The period of validity of the French card is one year.
+If you are not covered from the UK (or other home EEA country) you need to apply to your local French Caisse Primaire d'Assurance Maladie (CPAM) for a Carte Européenne d'Assurance Maladie (CEAM).

-Normally, you should not be required to pay for any health care in another EU country outside of France, but if this does occur, then you need to apply for reimbursement from the UK or French authorities, as appropriate.
+This means you should not be required to pay for any (or most) health care in another EEA/UK country outside France, but if this does occur you need to apply for reimbursement from the UK or French authorities, as appropriate.